7 Smart FOIA Request Tips That Actually Get Results

 You have three moves.

-• Ask for clarification.
-“What part is too broad and how should I narrow it.”
+- Ask for clarification.
+Ask what part is too broad and how you should narrow it.

-• Request a rolling release.
-“Please release records as they are processed.”
+- Request a rolling release.
+Ask them to release records as they are processed.

 If you appeal, be specific.
 Quote the denial language.
 Ask for a narrower release if needed.

-For federal FOIA rules and appeals basics, the Department of Justice Office of Information Policy has clear guidance: DOJ OIP.
+For federal FOIA rules and appeals basics, use the Department of Justice Office of Information Policy.

 You can paste this into a request form or email.